mvdbent/setDock/README.md

-# setDock script using Dockutil binary
+# setDock script using dockutil binary

 _**Current state of the scripts are:** "the scripts are examples how you can do this"_